-Given the breadth and complexity of the 14 recommendation areas in AB 988, CalHHS convened seven Workgroups to solicit professional expertise and community perspectives on specific topics and required areas of the legislation.51 These Workgroups, totaling 140 members, are:
+Given the breadth and complexity of the 14 recommendation areas in AB 988, CalHHS convened seven Workgroups to solicit professional expertise and community perspectives on specific topics and required areas of the legislation.33 These Workgroups, totaling 140 members, are:

-- Comprehensive Assessment of BH Crisis Data and Metrics Services - Statewide 988 Standards and Guidance Funding and Sustainability - 988-9-1-1 BH Crisis Care Continuum Integration - Communications - Peer Supporter (Ad Hoc)
+- Comprehensive Assessment of Behavioral Health (BH) Crisis Services

+- Statewide 988 Standards and Guidance

+- 988-911 BH Crisis Care Continuum Integration

+- Communications

+- Data and Metrics.

+- Funding and Sustainability

+- Peer Supporter (Ad Hoc)

-Each Workgroup met in a virtual format two to four times to gather and discuss information relevant to the Workgroup's charge and to draft recommendations for PAG consideration.
-Workgroups were co-chaired by PAG members.
+Workgroups met in a virtual format two to four times each to gather and discuss information relevant to the Workgroup's charge and to draft recommendations for PAG consideration.
+Each Workgroup was co-chaired by two PAG members.
 All Workgroup meetings were open to the public and included a public comment period.